yellowbean/AbsBox/docs/source/analytics.rst

 user can set assumption on receivable asset class:

+* Default

   * assume default at last period ( 0 cash received )
   * a CDR way ,which is a percentage of current balance remains.

+.. versionadded:: 0.27.3

+* Recovery

+  * aussming a reocvery rate, with a distribution of recoverys by day offsets from defaulted day

 .. code-block:: python